 Because we know we are not alone in the loss of loved ones and how hard it is without them we are giving you our 2 SVG files so you can honour their memory too!

-Be sure to check out our other beautiful Christmas ornaments.
+Be sure to check out all our beautiful Christmas ornaments.
 Like our Glitter Ornaments and Grad Ornaments for more inspiration on DIY Christmas Decor!

 God Bless You This Christmas Season

 Thank you so much for coming to another tutorial by The Old Summers Home.
-I hope you are inspired to brighten someone’s Christmas with one of our memorial ornaments this year.
+I hope you are inspired to brighten someone’s Christmas with one of our Angel Wing Christmas Ornaments this year.
 Sending much love during this difficult time of the year for many who have lost someone they love.
 I hope these help bring a bit of peace and love to your tree this year.